Alberto J. Safra: Biography

-Safra was born to a Jewish family, the son of Vicky (née Sarfaty) and Joseph Safra (1938–2020) He has three siblings: Jacob J. Safra, Esther Safra Dayan (married to Carlos Dayan, son of Sasson Dayan), and David J. Safra.
+Safra was born to a Jewish family, the son of Vicky (née Sarfaty) and Joseph Safra (1938–2020).
+He has three siblings: Jacob J. Safra, Esther Safra Dayan (married to Carlos Dayan, son of Sasson Dayan), and David J. Safra.
 He graduated from the Wharton School of Business. and then went to work for his father where he shared responsibility for Banco Safra in Brazil with his younger brother David (Alberto was responsible for corporate banking while David was responsible for investment banking).
 His brother Jacob managed the Safra group's international operations (Safra National Bank of New York and J. Safra Sarasin of Switzerland).
 In 2012, his father acquired 100% of Banco Safra.

-In 2019, Alberto stepped down from the bank’s administration and from his position on the Board to dedicate himself to personal projects.
+In 2019, Alberto stepped down from the bank's administration and from his position on the Board to dedicate himself to personal projects.
 It was reported that he left after a dispute with his brother David over Banco Safra's expansion into retail banking.
-He then founded ASA Investments, a Sao Paulo-based asset-management firm with offices in Rio de Janeiro and New York.
+He then founded ASA Investments, a São Paulo-based asset-management firm with offices in Rio de Janeiro and New York.
 In 2022, ASA acquired CORE, a real estate fund.